What Westmont Living is Doing to Stay Safe

 Dear Residents, Family Members and Guests,

 As a part of the Westmont family, we would like to share with you the steps that Westmont Living is taking in response to the Coronavirus outbreak.
 Just like you, we are watching the spread of the coronavirus very closely; here on the West Coast, and specifically within the neighborhoods where our communities are located.
-Right now, the number of overall cases remains low and we do not have any reported cases within our communities.
 And, we want to assure you that we are diligently continuing with all precautions prescribed to us by the CDC to continue to keep cases out of our buildings and to aid in preventing the spread of this disease.